cosineblast/bridge-lang/README.md

 # The bridge programming language

+## Bridge: The Idea

 Note: this is a very early draft of the overall design of the programming language.
 For ease of explanation, it assumes the reader is familiar with Haskell.
 It is not very suitable for didatic purposes.

-Bridge is (going to be) a programming language, aimed to provide a good pure functional programming experience to everyone.
+Bridge is meant a programming language, aimed to provide a decent pure functional programming experience to everyone.

 To allow for that, the bridge language must both support and incenctiize pure functional programming, but also support easy mutable data and side effect usage when deemed necessary.

-To achieve that, bridge aims to have function multiple categories of functions.
+To achieve that, the main idea behind bridge is the classification of pure and impure functions.

 1. Pure functions by default